hamoid/video_export_processing/README.md

 Not all ffmpeg binaries are equal, some include more features than others.
 Try downloading a different or more recent binary.
 Let me know if that doesn't work.

+### Odd widths and heights not allowed

+The exported video is compressed using the h264 codec.
+This codec does not allow odd image sizes like 111 x 113.
+Some computer screens actually have odd sizes like 1920 x 1059.
+If you use fullScreen() with such a screen, exporting will fail with an error like `height not divisible by 2 (1920x1059)`.
+This will be fixed in future versions by auto correcting the requested size to an even number and notifying the user.

 ## change log